-Using present-day coral reef data, as well as present-day and projected mean SST and ocean pH values, we analyzed the proportion of reefs that are currently and projected to be found in areas that provide reefs with suitable habitat in 2100.
-Moreover, we analyzed the proportion of reefs that are projected to be contained within MPAs using current MPA network data and classified the current MPA network according to the IUCN protected areas categories system, to determine the proportion of reefs that are expected to lie within each category.
-Finally, we assessed whether the associated management practices of each category would be sufficient given the climate-induced changes that are expected to occur by the end of the century under the high-emissions scenario.
+We combined data on present-day coral reef distributions with present-day and projected sea-surface temperature (SST) and pH values to analyzed the proportion of reefs that are remain in suitable habitat in 2100, using a literature review to assess niche thresholds to determine whether habitat remained suitable under climate change.
+These present-day distributions and remaining suitable future habitat were then compared to the global MPA network, including the IUCN protected area categories for each MPA, to determine the proportion of reefs that are expected to both remain in suitable habitat and within marine protected areas of different types.
+Details of our methodology are provided below.

 Coral reef distribution:

-Data on the global distribution of coral reefs was downloaded from the United Nations Environment Programme World Conservation Monitoring Centre website (UNEP-WCMC et al. Version 4.1 2021) This dataset compiles the location of warm-water coral reefs worldwide through a number of sources (Andréfouët et al. 2006).
-Through raster Geographic Information System (GIS) layers it provides a map of the global distribution of all reefs (Andréfouët et al. 2006).
-The data included within the polygon compiles information regarding a variety of reefs, shoals, banks, and patches, gathered from 1954-2009, and includes aspects such as reef area (Fig 5).
+Data on the global distribution of coral reefs was downloaded from the United Nations Environment Programme World Conservation Monitoring Centre website (UNEP-WCMC et al. Version 4.1 2021).
+This dataset compiles the location of warm-water coral reefs worldwide from a number of sources (Andréfouët et al. 2006), representing a variety of reefs, shoals, banks, and patches, with data gathered from 1954-2009.
 In total there were 17, 504 reefs included in a spatially explicit form (polygons), and 925 included as points only.
-For the purpose of our study, points were excluded since they did not specify the area nor extent of the coral reefs, and so analysis was completed using only the polygon information.
+We excluded point locations from our study, since they did not specify the area nor extent of the coral reefs found therein.

+MPA distribution

+The global distribution of MPAs was downloaded from the Protected Planet website (UNEP-WCMC and IUCN 2021).
+Each MPA was classified according to the IUCN’s Protected Area Categories (Dudley et al. 2013).
+In total, there were 17,300 MPAs included as polygons, of which 104 were designated as other effective area-based conservation measures (OECMs), and 1,610 additional MPAs which were represented only as points.
+As points did not specify the area or extent of the MPA, they were excluded from further analysis.
+We included all MPAs from the database in our analysis including those that are proposed, inscribed, adopted, designated or established (UNEP-WCMC 2019).
+Any MPAs listed as “Not reported”, “Not assigned” and “Not applicable” were also excluded from the analysis.